UX Design

 I was the lead designer in this phase

-Challenge 3.1
+Design 3.1

 Challenge Statement

-UX Solution: update the information architecture
+Step 2: Update the information architecture

-UX Solution: redesign the landing page
+Step 3: Redesign the landing page

 1. I decided to utilize the landing page to present the most recent query progresses and the cloud availability.